bobbyjball3/ansible-my-mac/README.md

 - Enable tap to click (left and right click)

 ## How to use it
-_note_: Requres you have sudo as root to set some settings
+_note_: Requires you have sudo as root to set some settings
 1. Once you've satisfied all of the requirements listed in the Requirements section, execute the following

 ```Shell